maker99/PicoDitDah/README.md

 # PicoDitDah
+this is a fork from the original [dg1psi/PicoDitDah](https://github.com/dg1psi/PicoDitDah) This will allow to run on on a standard Raspberry Pi Pico board.

+Original README:

 Morse code keyer based on the Raspberry Pi Pico.
 The device acts as a virtual USB microphone which sends pure sine waves based on the connected paddle.

 The USB code uses the [TinyUSB library](https://github.com/hathach/tinyusb) to act as a virtual USB sound card.
 The morse code is generated purely in software on the Raspberry Pi Pico (rp2040).